Mark-Alexis-Posadas/counter-app/README.md

 - Enter a maximum count limit, preventing the count from exceeding the specified value.

 Feel free to explore and interact with the app to discover its various features.

+## License

+This update acknowledges your inspiration and provides a direct link to [simplecounter.app](https://simplecounter.app/).